mikabytes/clubhouse-gears/README.md

   </a>
 </p>

-To give you a taste, check out these few examples.
-However, possibilities really are endless.
-Also see [Recipes](#Recipes) for code.
+Here's a taste:

 - Every third wednesday of the month, create a new story in project "Company maintenance" named "Send invoices".
 Set due date 7 days later.
 - When a story in project "Design" is completed, create a new story in project "Engineering" with the same name and with a relationship to the design story.
 - When a story is moved to "Release" column, send an e-mail using Sendgrid.
 - For every story created, search Wikipedia for information about name and comment an excerpt. (why would you want this?)

+Possibilities really are endless.
+Also see [Recipes](#Recipes) for code.

 # Preparation

 1. You need to run Gears somewhere publicly available.
 For example DigitalOcean, or a home server (with port forwarding).
 An idea might also be to create a tunnel to your local computer (for local testing).
-2. You need to create a Clubhouse Webhook.
+2. Create a Clubhouse Webhook.
 Go to clubhouse.io, click your profile picture, Integrations, Webhooks, Add New Webhook.
+Pick a secret and point it to your publicly available port.

 # Installation

-**Note of caution:** All code provided in Clubhouse stories is executed on the server.
-This means that all members of Clubhouse will be able to run any code wherever this is deployed.
+**Note of caution:** Code written in Clubhouse stories is executed on the server, meaning Clubhouse members _will be able to run malicious code_.
 It is recommended to run Gears in an isolated environment such as Docker or a VM on a network that shares no sensitive resources.

 ## Running locally
 ```
-npm install mikabytes/clubhouse-gears
+npm add -g mikabytes/clubhouse-gears

 CLUBHOUSE="insert clubhouse API token here" PORT="1337" SECRET="insert clubhouse secret here" gears
 ```